wearekickback/app/README.md

   /my/path/app    <- app repo (this project)
 ```

-Now go into the `contracts` repo folder and run:
+Follow the instructions in the `contracts` repo README to get contracts
+compilation and deployment working, ensuring that you run the following command
+within it:

 ```shell
 yarn deploy:local